 This love is already present in every human life.
 As Christian we do two things.
 We name it as the very life of God.
-It is not a mere emotion but the beginnings of our sharing in God's own happiness.
+It is not a mere emotion but the beginnings of our sharing in beginnings or our sharing in God's own happiness.
 Secondly we proclaim that this love is Trinitarian.
 It is the Holy Spirit who, with the Father and the Son, is worshipped and glorified.
 It is an equal love.
 The doctrine of the Trinity criticizes any love which is condescending, patronizing.
-A master could not really love his slave without setting him free.
+A master could not really love his alive without setting him free.
 The love that is God lifts up into equality, the equality of the Father, Son and Holy Spirit.
 Everything in the Creed is an expression that we know that we are loved in Christ.
-Everything we believe is an expression of that mystery of love.
-If we use the articles of the Creed to shut people out or beat them up, then we are betraying our belief.
-It is like beating up people to make them pacifists.
+Everywe are loved in Christ.
+Every-thing we believe is an expres-sion of that mystery of love.
+If we use the articles of the Creed to shut people out or beat them ple to make them pacifiets.
 So, to conclude: When we recite the Creed, we do assent to a number of propositions.
-And that is good because human beings struggle to make sense of the world through our words.
+And that is necessary because human beings struggle to make sense of the world through our words.
 But St Thomas says that though our faith is expressed in words it reaches beyond them to the mystery of God.
-Through faith we know God rather than knowing about God.
-We know by seeing the world through his eyes, as friends do.
-We know by entering into God's happiness, through gratitude, a gratitude for meaning and ultimately for love.
+Through faith we know God than knowing about up, then we are betraying our belief.
+It is like beating up peoing and ultimately for love.
 It is good and necessary that we use hard intellectual arguments to refute Dawkins and his cohorts.
-Many people have done this well.
-It is not difficult because he does seem to be remarkably ignorant of religion.
-But the task is more challenging; it is to become people whose lives are filled with gratitude, who are seen to seek the truth whether it may be found, even from people who attack us, and who believe in the invincibility of love.
+Mazzy people have done this well, it is not difficult because he does seem to be remarkably ignorant of relig-ion.
+But the task is more challenging it is to become people whose lives are filled with gra-titude, who are seen to seek the truth whether it may be found, even from people who attack us, and who believe in the inviscibility of love.
 Cardinal Suhard once wrote that the challenge of mission is not to make propaganda, but to live in such a way that our lives would be incomprehensible if God did not exist.
+If we live our faith like this, then our religion will not be a source of violence.
+We shall live with gratitude and so give thanks for people of other faiths and none.
+We shall share the life of the Word of God in seeking meaning, and be open to learn from all people.
+And the Holy Spirit, God's love in person, will push us beyond the Church, in openness to all.